mheily/jobd/README.md

 * launching jobs
 * socket-activated jobs via the Sockets key

+There are some new features not found in the original launchd:
+* JSON is used instead of XML
+* you can launch programs that place themselves inside of a jail(8)
+* a wrapper library that allows programs to use socket activation without modifying the source code.

 Some things are not implemented yet:
 * unloading jobs via launchctl
 * cron functionality - StartInterval, StartCalendarInterval